evhub/coconut/DOCS.md

 ### Infix Calling

 Coconut uses Haskell-style infix calling, where the infix function is surrounded by backticks and placed between its two operands.
+Infix calling has a precedence in-between chaining and piping.

 #### Example